 A high-quality dog harness can make walks safer for pups that pull – but this isn’t a solution to the problem.
-Even “no pull” or head halter harnesses don’t teach your dog to loose lead walk, so it’s important to continue training.
+You’ll need to perform additional training to teach your dog how to walk on leash, as dogs don’t instinctively know not to pull.

 The best way to teach polite walking is with positive repetition.
 When your dog pulls, stop until the leash goes slack again.
 And when he walks next to you, praise him and (sometimes) give a treat.

 This method takes time – and you need to be consistent on all walks.
 A dog that’s trained to walk politely is worth the time and effort though.

 Do you have any questions about loose leash walking using a harness?
 Let me know in the comments section.